 WHAT THE FANS THINK is Pencil Tip’s series of books where the fans review and assess their favourite television series.
 Fan opinion can be extremely critical, often harsher than that of the meanest television critic.
 But when the fans love something, you know it.
 Praises are heaped in droves.

 Each volume will concentrate on a specific series and will feature original reviews, essays and analysis of every episode of that particular series.
 The fans will have their say on what they think are the best, worst and merely average, episodes of a series.
 You just might be surprised by what they have to say.

-The first two books in the series covered Blake’s 7 and Torchwood, with further editions planned for 2021 and beyond.
+To date we have published three books in the series covering Blake’s 7, Torchwood and UFO with further editions planned for future publication

-Submissions are now open, and this is where you the fans come in.
+Submissions are currently closed, and this is where you the fans come in.

 What are we looking for?